magit/emacsql/README.md

 #### A list whose first element is a vector is a table schema.

-This is to distinguish schemas from everything else.
+This is to distinguish schemata from everything else.
 With the exception of what follows `:values`, nothing else is shaped like this.

 ```el